 Then I met this guy—Rick Warren—and for some unknown reason (at least to me!), he thought I was wonderful.
 Shortly after, he proposed, we got engaged and within a year and a half, we were married.
 He was studying to be a pastor, so I transferred my dreams of being something other than ordinary in the world of academics or music to being the best pastor’s wife EVER.

-It didn’t take long for me to realize that once again, I was just average.
+It didn’t take long for me to realize that once again, I was just among the average people.
 I couldn’t even tell Bible stories accurately to the toddlers in the nursery.
 My husband was amazing; I was ordinary.